 Preliminary Indicator Communication Toolkit

-The following resources provide some key messages about the preliminary indicators, reporting requirements, and frequently asked questions.
+The following resources provide some key messages about the 2020–21 preliminary indicators, reporting requirements, and frequently asked questions:

-Provides important information about the science assessments and reporting results for LEAs, schools, and other stakeholders
+- Preliminary Indicators—CAA for Science Key Messages provides important information about the CAA for Science and reporting the preliminary indicator results to LEAs, schools, and other stakeholders.

-Provides LEAs, schools, and other stakeholders with information about releasing the science results to parents/guardians and the public
+- Reporting the CAA for Science Results Timeline provides LEAs, schools, and other stakeholders with information about releasing the science assessment results to parents/guardians and the public.

 - Template for parent/guardian letter for CAA for Science (DOCX)